Contract clause

 Overview

-FAR 26.404 requires contracting officers to include the clause at 52.226-6, "Promoting Excess Food Donation to Nonprofit Organizations," in all solicitations and contracts exceeding $30,000 that involve the provision, service, or sale of food within the United States.
-This clause is designed to encourage the donation of excess, wholesome food to nonprofit organizations, supporting efforts to reduce food waste and assist those in need.
-The requirement applies specifically to contracts where food is a primary component and only when the contract value is above the specified threshold.
+FAR 26.404 requires contracting officers to include the clause at 52.226-6, "Promoting Excess Food Donation to Nonprofit Organizations," in all solicitations and contracts exceeding $35,000 that involve the provision, service, or sale of food within the United States.
+This clause is designed to encourage contractors to donate excess, wholesome food to nonprofit organizations, thereby reducing food waste and supporting community needs.
+The regulation applies specifically to contracts above the stated threshold and ensures that food-related federal contracts promote responsible food management practices.

 Key Rules